Yashshrivastava7/Password-Manager/README.md

 # Password Manager
-## Lets you store all your passwords in a databse with encryption
+## Lets you store all your passwords in a database with encryption

 ### Login and Resgiter
 * Make an account with a unique User ID and Master Password